albsch/tools_test_cases/dialyzer/README.md

 Problem: What defaults to use?
 We use default settings shipped with OTP 26.

+Problem: Include tests that are executed with different defaults?
+Yes, to compare against other tools.

 If there are multiple test cases in one module, we split that file in multiple files.

 Categories: